Sunday, February 8, 2015

 Aside from great coffee concoctions and organic teas and juices, they sell handmade doughnuts from a local Queens small-batch baker, as well as a rather large assortment of breads and properly-made French pastry from Manhattan's Balthazar Bakery.
 Notice the perfectly-rounded Pullman loaf in the background of the picture, below!
 Imagine that sliced thick and slathered with jam, or made into French Toast or an "Egg in the Hole", or containing a flavorful sandwich!
 In the picture's right-side foreground, you'll see some perfectly-crusted apple tartlets.
 They are also the only place in Astoria that purveys cannélle (freshly moist from their copper molds).

 Nonetheless, it was the instantly-good vibe that erased our disappointment from across the street.
 The manager quickly came around the counter to help the muscular barista (who was finishing up with the girls) to attend to me.
 I inquired about the girls' appetizing-looking coffee order: an almond milk frothed dark-roast coffee with espresso shot--three layers of delectability).
 Despite his thick neck, chest and arms, the scruffy barista was politely soft-spoken and gentle.
 I always like nice people.
 Two elderly men lined up behind me, talking French with the blue-sweatered manager.
 Two very tall young men entered behind them, eagerly wanting some gooey chocolate croissants and a carrot cake doughnut.
 The poor mustachioed hipster at the window bar began to feel crowded, as we all awaited our orders, but it was done with such finesse and shared courtesy (amidst fragrant aromas from the floral centerpiece) that we didn't mind.
 In fact, it gave a chance for everyone to share smiles and "Good Afternoons".
-I thanked the girls and the barista for my day's coffee choice, and the manger carefully placed my pastry (caramelized nutty cinnamon bun) into a bakery bag.
+I thanked the girls and the barista for my day's coffee choice, and the manager carefully placed my pastry (caramelized nutty cinnamon bun) into a bakery bag.
 He sincerely wished me a good day, with a parting compliment on my slouchy beanie and winter scarf.
 Lewis gallantly offered his window seat to the older gents, as we held the door for the next patron.

 Feeling good from a jolt of good energy, we strolled and sipped, hand in hand, back to my place… where more nibbling occurred!